damilp36/excel_merger/README.md

 Every lookup source is matched against the key selected in the original base table.
 Lookup file 2 does not use a value returned by lookup file 1 as its key.

-For example, if three workbooks contain student details, CA scores, and exam scores, use the student-details workbook as the base and select the matric number as the common key in all three files.
+For example, if three workbooks contain a product catalog, warehouse stock, and supplier pricing, use the product catalog as the base and select the SKU as the common key in all three files.

 ## Data handling